Fire and rescue services

 More information:

 The standard of medical facilities in Kuwait varies in government-run and private institutions.
 You'll be expected to pay in advance for all services.
-Healthcare facilities provide most services for foreigners.
-Some hospitals only accept citizens, and some treatments may not be available to foreigners.
+Some hospitals only accept citizens, and some treatments and medicines may not be available to foreigners.
 Government facilities offer more specialty care services, though wait times are often long and can be difficult to access for non-nationals.

 Psychological and psychiatric services are limited, with hospital-based care only available through government institutions.